CumulusNetworks/docs/content/cumulus-vx/Next-Steps.md

 Cumulus VX images include the GRUB boot loader and {{<exlink url="(http://onie.org/" text="Open Network Install Environment (ONIE)">}} preinstalled.
 You can install Cumulus Linux on switch hardware using a binary image.
 You can test this process by installing a Cumulus VX binary image with ONIE in a virtual environment.

 1. After booting the VM, reboot into ONIE Rescue mode using one of two methods:
-   - Select ONIE Rescue mode on next reboot and reboot the VM with the `cumulus@switch:$ sudo onie-select -rf && sudo reboot` command.
+   - Select ONIE Rescue mode on next reboot and reboot the VM with the `sudo onie-select -rf && sudo reboot` command.
    - Reboot and during the first 5 seconds on the GRUB menu, change the boot image to `ONIE`, then select `ONIE Rescue Mode` using the GRUB menu.

 2. To install Cumulus VX, run the following command: